danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 ajax( "http://some.url.2", response );
 ```

-1. The concurrent processes are the two `response()` calls that will be made to handle the ajax responses, thay can happen in either first order
+1. The concurrent processes are the two `response()` calls that will be made to handle the ajax responses, they can happen in either first order
-2. Somethimes `url1` will end up on `res[0]`, or on `res[1]` depending on which call finishes first
+2. Sometimes `url1` will end up on `res[0]`, or on `res[1]` depending on which call finishes first
 3. This is a race condition bug, and nondeterminism

 To address this race condition, you can coordinate ordering interaction